rameezh88/CyclingQuiz/README.md

 yarn ios
 ```

 If everything is set up _correctly_, you should see your new app running in your _Android Emulator_ or _iOS Simulator_ shortly provided you have set up your emulator/simulator correctly.
+Therefore, please make sure that you have the iOS simulator and Android Emulator installed on your system.

 This is one way to run your app — you can also run it directly from within Android Studio and Xcode respectively.